Pulsar™ Atom Precision Pellet Extruder

 1. Follow the guidelines outlined in the "Heatzone Removal" section to detach the heatzone.

-2. Remove the coldzone shield and the threaded plug from the top cover.
+3. Remove the threaded plug from the top cover.

 # Nozzle Change